taniav1311/PS3-Railways-Hackathon/README.md

 # Dataset

-The project uses a **synthetic but realistic railway dataset modeled after Indian Railways structure.**
+The project uses a hybrid dataset combining real railway data with simulated operational data.

-The dataset includes:

-• station information and coordinates
-• train routes operating between Mumbai and Delhi
-• train schedules and station sequences
-• historical delay records
-• passenger ticket booking records
-• passenger flow counts across stations

-Station codes, route structures, and corridor layout are based on real railway infrastructure, while operational values such as delays, booking patterns, and passenger traffic are simulated to reflect realistic system behavior.
+Train information and schedules were derived from an actual Indian Railways dataset containing route details, station sequences, and schedule information for trains operating between Mumbai and Delhi.
+From this dataset, a subset of trains and stations relevant to the corridor was selected and cleaned to construct the core network used in the system.

+To support the predictive components of the platform, additional datasets such as historical delays, passenger ticket bookings, and station passenger flow were generated synthetically.
+These datasets were simulated using patterns derived from real railway data so that they remain consistent with the trains, stations, and schedules included in the system.

+This approach allowed the project to maintain realistic railway infrastructure and route structures, while generating sufficient operational data to train the models and power the dashboard analytics.

 ---

 # Models

-RailIntel integrates several predictive models that power the dashboard analytics.
+RailIntel integrates several predictive components that power the dashboard:

-A **Gradient Boosting regression model** predicts expected delay at each station along a route.
+•	Gradient Boosting Regressor – predicts delay accumulation along train routes

-A **Random Forest classifier** categorizes delay severity and estimates how disruptions propagate across downstream stations.
+•	Random Forest Classifier – classifies delay severity and cascade risk

-A **Gradient Boosting classification model** predicts the probability that a waitlisted ticket will be confirmed based on booking parameters.

-Station congestion analysis uses statistical traffic modeling to estimate hourly occupancy levels based on passenger flow patterns.

-Together these models provide the predictive intelligence that drives the platform’s analytics interface.
+•	Gradient Boosting Classifier – estimates waitlist confirmation probability
+•	Statistical congestion model – estimates station occupancy using passenger flow These models generate the analytics displayed across the dashboard layers.

 ---